 The data says the average selloff is -4.7% over a 1- 3 month period followed by a 12.3% rebound one month after peak scare and a 23.1% rebound three months after peak scare.

 Based on the chart below, however, the Wuhan coronavirus looks like it’s spreading much more aggressively.
 Is this because the Wuhan coronavirus is deadlier?
-Or is it because the world is much quicker to track the spread 18 years later due to technology?
+Or is it because the world is much quicker to track the spread 18 years later due to technology and social media?
 Perhaps the answer is both.

 I’m personally nibbling on some China and Hong Kong ETFs now, but have no expectations for being able to time the bottom.